rimas-kudelis/FOSOAuthServerBundle/Resources/doc/index.md

     # also note absence of "access_control" section
 ```

-From now on all of your api resources can be accessed without authorization.
+From now on, all of your api resources can be accessed without authorization.
 But what if one or more of them should be
-secured anyway or/and require presence of authenticated user?
-It's easy!
-You can do that manually by adding few lines of
+secured anyway or/and require the presence of an authenticated user?
+You can do that manually by adding a few lines of
 code at the beginning of all of your secured actions like in the example below:

 ``` php